InfamousBolt/flux/README.md

 Flux is an open-sourced CLI tool that lets developers build and deploy LangChain agents that connect to iMessage at no cost and under 5 seconds.

-## ✨ Features
+## Features

-- 🚀 **Deploy with a single command** — Export a LangChain agent and deploy it to iMessage with one command
+- **Deploy with a single command**: Export a LangChain agent and deploy it to iMessage with one command
-- 📱 **Text your agent from your phone** — Send an iMessage to the Flux number and get responses from your running agent
+- **Text your agent from your phone**: Send an iMessage to the Flux number and get responses from your running agent
-- 🧪 **Testing mode** — Test your agent through your terminal before connecting to the iMessage bridge
+- **Testing mode**: Test your agent through your terminal before connecting to the iMessage bridge
-- 🔐 **Phone Number Authentication** — Log in with just your phone number and iMessage
+- **Phone Number Authentication**: Log in with just your phone number and iMessage
-- ✅ **Agent Validation** — Automatically validate your LangChain agent in the CLI
+- **Agent Validation**: Automatically validate your LangChain agent in the CLI

-## 🚀 Quick Start
+## Quick Start

 Get started with Flux in seconds: